sunilkamat/run-path-finder/README.md

 # Run Path Finder

 A web application that helps runners find and plan their running routes.
-The app generates circular routes based on a starting location and desired distance, with options for elevation preferences.
+The app generates loop routes based on a starting location and desired distance, optimizing for walkable paths and green areas.

 ## Features

-- Generate running routes based on start location and distance
+- Generate loop running routes based on start location and distance
-- Choose between kilometers and miles
-- Option to prefer flatter routes
+- Multiple route patterns (Triangle and Loop) with different orientations
 - View route details including distance and elevation gain
-- Export routes as GPX files for use in other apps
-- Save favorite routes for future reference
-- Interactive map display
+- Interactive map display with route visualization
+- Location search using OpenStreetMap data
+- Routes optimized for:
+  - Green areas (parks, trails)
+  - Quiet paths
+  - Walkable terrain (avoiding steps)
 - Multiple route suggestions for each search
+- Real-time route preview

 ## Prerequisites